sourcegraph/sourcegraph-public-snapshot/doc/admin/workers.md

 This job runs [out of band migrations](migration.md#mout-of-band-migrations), which perform large data migrations in the background over time instead of synchronously during Sourcegraph instance updates.

+#### `codeintel-upload-backfiller`

+This job periodically checks for records with NULL attributes that need to be backfilled.
+Often these are values that require data from Git that wasn't (yet) resolvable at the time of a user upload.

 #### `codeintel-upload-janitor`

 This job will eventually (and partially) replace `codeintel-janitor`.